Gaza war protests: Indonesia

 Abu Bakar Ba'asyir, one of the suspects of the 2002 Bali bombings, joined protests in Solo.
 In a speech with protesters holding Palestinian flags, he said that "we cannot be weak in facing Israel" and that "hopefully, amongst these young people, there are some ready to be sent to (Palestinian territories)".
 On 20 October, around 300 members of the Solidarity Committee for Palestine and Yemen held a pro-Palestine protest in front of the US Embassy in Jakarta and later marched into the UN Office.
 The Indonesian Coalition to Defend Baitul Maqdis carried a protest in solidarity for Palestine on 28 October in front of the US Embassy.
 In Palu, 500 people held a protest expressing support for Palestine in front of a McDonald's restaurant on 27 October and demanded to meet the management.

 More than two million people participated in the pro-Palestinian rally organized by the Indonesian People's Alliance to Defend Palestine at the National Monument on 5 November.
 The rally was attended by officials such as foreign minister Retno Marsudi, religious affairs minister Yaqut Cholil Qoumas, and education minister Muhadjir Effendy, parliament speaker Puan Maharani, former Jakarta governor Anies Baswedan, former Vice President Jusuf Kalla, former parliament speaker Amien Rais, and former Muhammadiyah chairperson Din Syamsuddin.

 On 12 November, pro-Palestinian rallies were held in Bekasi, Cimahi, Pekalongan, Surabaya, and Surakarta.
 The Muslim Solidarity Front held a pro-Palestine rally in Bitung on 25 November, resulting in clashes with the pro-Israel organization Pasukan Manguni Makasiouw.

 On 13 January 2024, thousands of people rallied at the US embassy in Jakarta as a part of the "global day of action".
 On 3 August 2024, people gathered at the US embassy in Jakarta to express their support for Palestinians after the assassination of Ismail Haniyeh.

 On 6 October 2024, people rallied in Jakarta in solidarity with Palestine and Lebanon during Israel's incursion.

 On 15 June 2025, a pro-Palestine rally was held in Jakarta to protest against Israel's attacks on Gaza.

+On 22 November 2025, Indonesia’s biggest Islamic organisation, Nahdlatul Ulama, called on its chairman Yahya Cholil Staquf to resign for inviting an American scholar known for his staunch support of Israel.